-However, on the flip side, if you’re just looking for support with contracts that will benefit you the most instead of a bottom line, then an Indie label may be better for you.
-More indie labels are gaining prominence as it becomes easier for artists to break out over streaming, instead of just the radio airwaves and MTV like in the past.
-This puts them and you in a position to develop and profit mutually, without having to meet a certain financial threshold or be forced to create music you don’t like.
+However, on the flip side, if you're just looking for support with contracts that will benefit you the most instead of a bottom line, then an independent record label may be better for you.
+More independent labels are gaining prominence as it becomes easier for artists to break out over streaming, instead of just the radio airwaves and MTV like in the past.
+This puts them and you in a position to develop and profit mutually, without having to meet a certain financial threshold or be forced to create music you don't like.

 Technicalities - Asking For Help!

 This last step is the biggest thing that you've been told since you were in grade school… “ask for help!”
 Just like Link heard in Legend of Zelda before his quest, “It's dangerous to go alone!” we're handing you our sword of truth: that it's okay to ask for help when you need it.

 We know that even though it's all about the music, there are still some technical know-how and business practices involved to stay savvy in the industry.
 Whether it's building an EPK, signing up with Performance Rights Organizations, learning how to mix your own songs, or learning the ins and outs of a Kontakt library, it's essential that you know at least a few of the skills to bolster your toolbox as an independent artist.